 If children are involved, the parents need to continue to communicate and work together, sometimes for many years after the separation.
 The way the parting is handled by the parents will have significant long-term ramifications for their children.

-Emma and Juliet know that the legal and financial arrangements are not the only components to be considered following the breakdown of a partnership.
+Our family law team know that the legal and financial arrangements are not the only components to be considered following the breakdown of a partnership.
 As important is how the clients and their children are coping emotionally.

 “If a client is faced with a partner who presents symptoms of narcissistic behaviour they may think that going to court is the only way to get the best result and for some this may be the only way.
 If so we have the expertise to guide and support them through that process and achieve the best results for themselves and their family.
 For others, litigation may not be the best way.

 We have particular expertise in alternative methods such as mediation and the no court approach, known as collaborative law, and have the benefit of being able to explore all of the options and tailor our approach to ensure the best possible outcome for our clients.”

 At Trethowans, our team works closely with a number of experts who we refer our clients to, that can offer therapeutic support and guidance where necessary to ensure that each client receives the full package of support.